 FIGURE 1

 Figure 1: Boxplots of by-item evidence strength for English (left) and German (right).
-Pieces of evidence occur in same order in English and German panel and are sorted by the English means.
+Pieces of evidence occur in the same order in the English and German panels and are sorted by the English means.
 Horizontal lines indicate medians, black dots indicate means.
 Boxes indicate the range into which 50% of the data fall.
 Whiskers extend to 1.5 times the interquartile range.

 3 Experiment 2: Production